2026-2

 - Users who need to see only non-confidential projects would be in the Contoso Projects business unit.

-- If users should only be given access to individual confidential projects by exception instead of all projects in the Confidential Projects portfolio, then instead of giving them access via membership in the Confidential Projects business unit, you would give them access to the individual projects from within each project.
+- If users should only be given access to individual confidential projects by exception instead of all projects in the Confidential Projects portfolio give them access to the individual projects from within each project.

 - This exception user project access is managed by the Access Level in each project team member record in each individual confidential project.

-After setting up your organization's top-down Portfolio Security model, you may find the need to provide access to specific projects for some users outside the configured access boundaries.
-This can be accomplished with the project security option (in conjunction with portfolio security) which provides this capability.
+In the Holding Pool model, most users only get access to the projects in which they have been added as a Team Member.
+This can be accomplished with the project security option which provides this capability.
 For more information see Project Security & Access.

 - A select group of users are given membership in an All Access business unit.